Skip to content

 voteswithdems.com Jim Guthrie detail modal showing 80.8% 2026 Crossover, 172/213 Crossover Votes, 83.5% Lifetime Avg, with the 2026 Crossover Bills list sorted by Democrat unity at 100%

 The smoking gun.
 Every bill in the 'Crossover Bills' list shows 100% Dem unity, meaning the entire Democratic caucus voted the same way as Guthrie did.
-These are not partisan defections.
-They are routine bipartisan policy votes the methodology relabels as 'voting with Democrats.'
+These are routine bipartisan policy votes the methodology relabels as 'voting with Democrats,' not partisan defections.
 Source: voteswithdems.com · Guthrie detail view · Captured 2026-04-26

 Read the bills, not the percentages.
 Updating Idaho’s tax-code references to current federal law is the dictionary definition of a routine bipartisan vote.
 Prohibiting bulk lottery-ticket purchases is a consumer-protection / anti-fraud bill.
 The Idaho High-Needs Student Fund is education funding.
 Parental-rights provisions are family law.
 Distillery and brewer licensing is local-economy regulatory housekeeping.
 Director-appointment rules are statutory plumbing.